05st/lightinject/README.md

 Supported OS: Win7-Win10 x64
 ## Usage ##
-You should download the binary from the [releases](https://github.com/05st/lightinject/releases) tab.
+You should download the binary from the [releases](https://github.com/05st/lightinject/releases) tab (although it might be slightly outdated compared to building it yourself).
 I recommend you add it to your PATH environment variable.
 If you want to build this project, open up the solution in Visual Studio and build it from there.

 ```